ByteGrad/Portfolio-Website-Tutorial/readme.md

 # Responsive Portfolio Website in HTML / CSS / JavaScript -- [Watch tutorial here](https://youtube.com/)

-You can find all the copy-paste stuff in the 'resources' file.
+You can find all the copy-paste stuff in the 'resources.txt' file.

 You can find the final code in the folder 'final-code'.
 You can use that if you get stuck.